-The Omnia SPA, Vedatis SPA, Tabwire EPA, GameKnot EPA, Addicting Games SPA and Outplayed MA are collectively called the "Mergers and Acquisitions" in these consolidated financial statements.
-For information relating to the accounting of the Mergers and Acquisition see Note 5.
+The Vedatis SPA, Tabwire EPA, GameKnot EPA, Addicting Games SPA, Outplayed MA and FFS SPA are collectively called the "Mergers and Acquisitions" in these consolidated financial statements.
+For information relating to the accounting of the Mergers and Acquisitions to Note 5.